a-b-street/abstreet/docs/articles/map/article.md

   - Later when figuring out which bus to use for a pedestrian, the resulting list of nodes is scanned for the first and last bus stop along the same route.
+- `make/parking_blackholes.rs`: Find well-connected roads near "blackhole" lanes.
+  - Starting from most driving/biking lanes, most other lanes are reachable.
+    Some aren't -- such as one-way highways inevitably leading from or to a border.
+These are "blackholes" -- pathfinding to or from here may fail.
+  - Find the largest strongly-connected component (SCC) in the driving graph.
+    From every other lane (a blackhole), floodfill both forwards and backwards to find the nearest driving lane part of the main SCC.
+  - Later, if a car needs to park by a building on a blackhole road, it'll instead start searching for parking at the redirect.
+This prevents it from being forced to instead exit the map through a border.

 ## Live edits